shaunchurch/Coinfilter/README.md

 # Coinfilter

-A React application for tracking and learning about cryprocurrencies.
+A React application for tracking and learning about cryptocurrencies.

 [See live demo](https://coinfilter-mjmzvdcuyc.now.sh)